Surah Sad

-According to the traditional Islamic narrative, Saad was sent to Muhammad by Allah while he was coping with rejection from his tribe, the Quraysh.
+According to the traditional Islamic narrative, the surah was sent to the Islamic prophet Muhammad by God while he was coping with rejection from his tribe, the Quraysh.
 It recounts stories of previous prophets, describes the splendors of heaven, and warns of the monstrosities of hell.

 Regarding the timing and contextual background of the believed revelation (asbāb al-nuzūl), it is an earlier "Meccan surah", which means it is believed to have been revealed in Mecca, rather than later in Medina.
-The sura dates to the 2nd Meccan Period, meaning it was revealed only five or six years into the development of Islam.
+The surah dates to the 2nd Meccan Period, meaning it was revealed only five or six years into the development of Islam.